 Every Airbnb property will have a detailed information of what is included in the apartment, a brief description, the location, and the user reviews.
 The more detailed the description, maybe even with the recommendations for things to do or see around the area, is always a good sign that the owner is attentive.

 Don’t forget to look at what the apartment includes next.
 If you are a scenery addict (like me), you can see in the photos or message the owner if an apartment has a good view.
 You don’t want to discover on the first morning in your Airbnb that all you will see is a giant wall.

-Some property will also ask for additional fee for bedsheet and pillow cover and still charge for cleaning fee.
+Some property will also ask for additional fees for bedsheets and pillow cover and still charge for cleaning fees.
 That to me is another definite no.